Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Universal Model Benchmarked on IBMQ

-where we assume $h=1$ throughout this work, thus taking the Hamiltonians, coupling terms and frequencies in units of inverse time.
-For the generation of the multi-qubit gates, we are only interested in the coupling terms that involve the $\hat{S}_z$ and $\hat{I}_{x,j}$ components in the form of $A_{zx}^j\hat{S}_z\hat{I}_{x,j}$.
-This is because the central qubit can sense interactions along its quantization axis $z$~\cite{ambiguous_resonances}, while the perpendicular components $x$ and $y$ cause qubit flips.
+where we assume $h=1$ throughout this work and take the Hamiltonians and coupling terms in arbitrary units of [frequency], corresponding to the inverse of [time].
+For the generation of the DD-gates, we are only interested in the coupling terms that involve the $\hat{S}_z$ and $\hat{I}_{x,j}$ components in the form of $A_{zx}^j\hat{S}_z\hat{I}_{x,j}$.
+This is because the central qubit can sense interactions along its quantization axis $z$~\cite{ambiguous_resonances} when it is driven to the equator of the Bloch sphere, while the perpendicular components $x$ and $y$ cause qubit flips.
 Contrarily, in the target qubits, we are interested in these perpendicular components that will cause transitions between the states, where we only take the $x$ component due to the freedom of choice of the coordinate system.
-Therefore, we have the minimal Hamiltonian model of

-Strictly speaking, the interaction tensor $\bold{A}^j$ should be symmetrical and we would need to have terms with $A_{zx}^j \hat{S}_{x} \hat{I}_{z, j}$.
-However, these terms do not affect considerably the dynamics of the system under the DD sequences~\cite{CROT_NV_DD} and increase the computational costs with IBMQ, thus being neglected.
-NV centers exhibit a Hamiltonian model more complex than this one, but which still presents these same features, as discussed in detail in Sec.~\ref{sec:H_NV}.
+Therefore, in the minimal Hamiltonian model, we have the coupling interactions being given by $\hat{\mathbf{S}} \cdot \mathbf{A}^j \cdot \hat{\mathbf{I}}_j \rightarrow A_{zx}^j \hat{S}_{z} \hat{I}_{x, j}$.
+Strictly speaking, the interaction tensor $\mathbf{A}^j$ should be symmetrical and we would need to have terms with $A_{zx}^j \hat{S}_{x} \hat{I}_{z, j}$.
+However, these terms do not significantly affect the system dynamics of the system under the DD sequences~\cite{CROT_NV_DD} and increase the computational costs with IBMQ, thus being neglected.
+NV's Hamiltonian is more complex, but it still shows these same features, as discussed in detail in Sec.~\ref{sec:H_NV} and Appendix~\ref{appendix:NV_PAS}.

-Having introduced the time-independent component of the Hamiltonian, we now need to model the interaction of the central qubit with the control field.
-Considering harmonic square pulses along the $x$ direction~\cite{quaccatoo_paper}, the time-dependent Hamiltonian in the laboratory frame during a pulse is given by
+Now we model the interaction of the central qubit with the control field.
+Considering harmonic square pulses along the $x$ direction~\cite{quaccatoo_paper}, the time-dependent Hamiltonian in the laboratory frame during a pulse is simply given by